 If you decide to renovate or extend an existing house, you will have to pay the full 20% of VAT, which is something to bear in mind.

 Are you considering demolishing an existing building to make way for your very own self build project?
-Request a call back to discuss your requirements and how we can help build your new home.
+Get in contact with us to discuss your requirements and how we can help build your new home.